tekstrom11/CS5008Labs/merge_sort/README.md

-# Team Activity - Sorting Part 2: Merge Sort
+# Lab- Sorting Part 2: Merge Sort

+> [!IMPORTANT]
-> This activity builds on your Homework 05 and Lab - Sorting.
+> This activity builds on your Homework and Lab - Sorting.
 While we have provided template files here, you will want to merge (pun intended) this code into your Homework 05.
 Please make sure to give credit on who worked on this code with you.
 As a reminder, the stuff done in team activities are the team's work, but your other homework requirements are your *own* (don't plagiarize!)

 👉🏽 **Task**: As a group you will implement the `merge` and the `mergeSort` function in [sorts.h](sorts.h).